 Percent of households with a desktop or laptop computer.
 Cool colors show the tracts with better than average shares (blue and green) while tracts with warm colors (orange and yellow) are below average.

-Source: US Census American Community Survey 2014-2019.
+Source: U.S. Census American Community Survey

-A limited number of organizations provide desktop or laptop computers to households needing support.
+There are organizations providing desktop or laptop computers to households needing support.
 PCs for People is recognized as a provider of both refurbished and new devices in the Kansas City metro area.
 Previously known as Connecting for Good (founded in 2011), the organization became part of PCs for People in 2020.
 In addition to providing affordable computers, internet service, and free e-recycling, the organization's retail space offers free digital literacy courses.
-The recycling center is at 518 Santa Fe, Kansas City, Missouri, and the retail store offers refurbished computers and sign-up opportunities for internet service (depending on home location) is at 1801 Linwood Boulevard, Kansas City, Missouri.
+The recycling center is at 518 Santa Fe, Kansas City, Missouri, and the retail store offers refurbished computers and sign-up opportunities for internet service (depending on home location) at 1801 Linwood Boulevard, Kansas City, Missouri.
 Several other non-profits offer computers to clients, including the Hispanic Economic Development Corporation, Essential Families, aSTEAM Village and Latinx Education Collaborative.